Jakob37/SnakemakeAFriendlyIntroduction/README.md

 rule at the top called `rule all`, where you tell Snakemake what final output files you want to obtain are.
 Based on what you specify here, Snakemake will then deduce which of the other rules it needs to run to generate this output.

 Furthermore, we will run a second command used to calculate some statistics for each FASTA-sequence, including the GC-content.
-This is of particular interest in this dataset, as we know that the GC-content vary between species.
+This is of particular interest in this dataset, as we know that the GC-content varies between species.
 But does it vary between different microbiomes?

 The second command takes the output from the first command as input (`output/1_fasta/21AL.A_R1.fasta`).
 It then is expected to produce the output file `output/2_summary/21AL.A_R1.tsv`.
 This is provided as the input to `rule all`, as this is the final provided output.